jone-santhanaraj/jone-santhanaraj.github.io/README.txt

 NOTE:
 Browser Sync is a Third-Party Command-line Program used to locally host a Webpage in the directory using localhost:{port} and live reload the page whenever the HTML or CSS files are edited.
 The Program is scripted in this Batch file to automatically run the required commands when executed.
+If you don't have Browser-Sync installed,
+run:
+npm install -g browser-sync
+in the command prompt to install Browser-Sync before running the ".bat" file.

 ---